YoUrDeath27/http_file_server/README.md

   - API endpoints (for android ig and other clients)

   - user roles and permisions
-  - maybe storage backend
+  - maybe storage backend (so it does automatical backups on user files either from google photos or directly from phone)
-  -